Taarzan: The Wonder Car: Plot

-Meanwhile, when Raj leaves his car unattended, Deven takes controls of it to seek revenge on his murderers.
+When Raj leaves his car unattended, Deven takes control of it to seek revenge on his murderers.
 When Rakesh is abroad, Deven's spirit uses the car to kill Kailash, Anthony, Mahesh, and Sanjay.
 His power and control of the car also made it so he can miraculously repair itself as if nothing happened, making Raj unaware of the activities.
 Since the car belongs to Raj, he becomes a suspect in the eyes of Inspector Khurana, the investigating officer.
-Khurana takes Raj in for questioning when Kailash's widow was allegedly attacked by DC/Taarzan without the "driver" exiting the vehicle.
-(Deven blew his horn heavily which caused a sound shockwave, destroying Kailish's property.)
-However, he releases him after Raj had alibi with him, Priya, and his class rivals-turned-friends all present with him at a nightclub during the night in question.
+Khurana takes Raj in for questioning when Mahesh's widow was allegedly attacked by DC/Taarzan without the "driver" exiting the vehicle.
+(Deven blew his horn heavily which caused a sound shockwave, destroying Mahesh's property.)
+However, Raj is released as Priya was his alibi along with his class rivals-turned-friends all present with him at a nightclub during the night in question.
 When Rakesh returns to India, he learns all his partners' fate.

 Rakesh is revealed to be Priya's father and meets Raj on her insistence.
-After knowing Raj is Deven's son and with the deaths of his partners, Rakesh assumes that Raj has discovered the truth and is using Priya as a pawn and he's next.
+After learning Raj is Deven's son and with the deaths of his partners, Rakesh assumes that Raj has discovered the truth and is using Priya as a pawn and he's next.
 Deven, meanwhile, tries to pursue Rakesh.
 Rakesh, however, believing it is Raj after him decides to try and kill Raj before he kills him.
-During the chase, Taarzan gets destroyed, which was witnessed by Raj and his grandmother, them suspecting how the car moved on its own.
+During the chase, Taarzan gets destroyed, which is witnessed by Raj and his grandmother, them suspecting how the car moved on its own.
 With Priya witnessing her father's actions, Rakesh attacks Suhasini, knocking her out, then attacks and kidnaps Raj.
 Still believing Raj was after him, Rakesh reveals the truth about Deven's death, horrifying Raj.
 Rakesh tries to drown Raj, however, Deven's spirit magically repairs the car in front of his mother, revealing himself to her before driving in the water and saving Raj.
-Deven then reveals himself as ghost to Raj and Rakesh.
-Terrified with seeing Deven's spirit and learning it was him that killed his partners, Rakesh confesses his crime before everyone, which Inspector Khurana also witnesses, fully clearing Raj's name.
+Deven then reveals himself as a ghost to Raj and Rakesh.
+Terrified upon seeing Deven's spirit and learning it was him that killed his partners, Rakesh confesses his crime before everyone, which Inspector Khurana also witnesses, fully clearing Raj's name.

 Khurana arrests Rakesh.
 Everyone watches as Deven says his last goodbye to Suhasini and Raj.
 With Raj, Suhasini, and Priya united, Deven's spirit becomes free, and he ascends to heaven.